Lake Tahoe's North Shore California Beaches - A String of Jewels

 Located at Carnelian Bay at 5188 North Lake Boulevard, the landing is a concessionaire-operated beach comprised of smooth black stones instead of sand.
 A small parking lot and car-top boat launching is available, as are picnic tables.
 A coffee house and non-motorized water rentals allow you to arrive and purchase what you need.

-- Moon Dunes
+- Moon Dune

-This small, powdery white-sand beach is not served by developed restroom facilities or parking.
+This small, powdery, white sand beach is not served by developed restroom facilities or parking.
 Bring your own water and picnic - no services are available.
 Located near Pino Grande Avenue in Tahoe Vista.

 - Sandy Beach

 An undeveloped beach visible from the highway in Tahoe Vista, Sandy Beach's forest is fronted by a small, sandy beach.
-Summertime portable toilets serve the site.

 - Secline Beach